pyunity/pyunity/docs/source/index.rst

 For more information check out :doc:`the API Documentation <api>`.

-If you would like to contribute, please first see the `code of conduct <https://github.com/pyunity/pyunity/blob/develop/CODE_OF_CONDUCT.md>` then check out the latest `issues <https://github.com/pyunity/pyunity/issues>` and make a `pull request <https://github.com/pyunity/pyunity/pulls>`.
+If you would like to contribute, please first see the `contributing guidelines <https://github.com/pyunity/pyunity/blob/develop/docs/contributing.md>`, check out the latest `issues <https://github.com/pyunity/pyunity/issues>` and make a `pull request <https://github.com/pyunity/pyunity/pulls>`.